 Sandhan Valley is a part of the beautiful Sahyadri mountain range and offers a challenging trek.
 It is also called the Valley of Shadows because at some places the width between the rocks is less than three feet thus obstructing the rays of the sun casting shadows that make it difficult to click pictures due to poor light.

 On the west side of Bhandardara region is Samrad, the base village to Sandhan Valley.
-Samrad village is the starting point before the decent to the valley.
-Bhandardara is extremely beautiful and scenic making it a must visit place.
+Samrad village is the starting point before the descent to the valley.
+Bhandardara is extremely beautiful and scenic making it a must-visit place.
 Sandhan Valley is surrounded by mighty mountain ranges on all sides.